-If you look at the number of attacks in 2021 thus far, each month has seen a more significant number of attacks than last 2021.
-April saw a significant escalation in activity (BlackFog).
+Looking at the number of attacks in 2021 thus far, each month has seen a more significant number of attacks than last 2021.
+For example, April saw a significant escalation in activity (BlackFog).

 Ransomware Payments Increase

 In 2017, Cybersecurity Ventures advised that ransomware damage would cost $5 billion.
-That number increased to $8 billion in 2018, followed by $11.5 billion in 2019.
-Ransomware predictions for 2021 indicate costs will soar to $20 billion, more than 57 times that of 2015.
+More important, that number increased to $8 billion in 2018, followed by $11.5 billion in 2019.
+Indeed, ransomware predictions for 2021 indicate costs will soar to $20 billion, more than 57 times that of 2015.
 These numbers make ransomware the fastest-growing form of cybercrime.

 On top of initial payments, cyber criminals are moving to double-extortion measures where they steal sensitive data before encrypting files.
-They then threaten to publish the data if the ransom goes unpaid.
+Then, they threaten to publish the data if the ransom goes unpaid.
 According to Checkpoint, there’s been a 50% increase in the daily average of double-extortion ransomware attacks.